creatif-studio/creatif-docs/README.md

-# Creatif Landing
+# Upland
-Template for everyone
+Template landing for everyone